 Know Your Value

 The “what is your salary expectation” question is frequently asked by employers to gauge whether a job candidate has a realistic understanding and expectation of the position and the salary.
-The question is often included when applying for a position through an employer’s website and it may be asked during an interview.
-Most employers say that the value provided by a candidate is not used to determine the actual salary offered, but expectations need to be in the ballpark of what they are prepared to offer.
+The question is often included when applying for a position through an employer’s website, and it may be asked during an interview.
+Most employers say that the value provided by a candidate is not used to determine the actual salary offered, but expectations need to be in the general range of what they are prepared to offer.
 To set starting salaries, many of the larger employers use formulas that includes major, GPA, relevant work experience, etc. to calculate starting salary, but not all employers have this capability.
 To ensure that you receive a competitive salary and are not bypassed by providing an unrealistic salary expectation (too low or too high), it is important to know your market value.
 Below are a few tips to navigate this question.

 Start by reviewing the position description of the job and application materials to see if a salary range is mentioned.
 If there is any salary information given during conversations with the recruiter, take note of that information to utilize in your research.